Skip to content

 git remote add drupal git@git.drupal.org:issue/PROJECT-NNNNNNN.git

-git push drupal HEAD:NNNNNNN-branch-name
+git push drupal HEAD:NNNNNNN-brief-description

 Provide interdiffs for each revision so reviewers can see incremental changes.